 Jumping rope: Adopt a steady but slightly challenging pace.
 The trick is to get your heart beating more quickly than normal, but don’t try and jump rope so fast that you are making mistakes.
 Aim to jump rope longer for a better exercise.

-Jogging: You can do this either on the streets by your home, if the weather permits, or by jogging in place in your home or on a home treadmill.
+Jogging: It's easy to create a running routine that's customised for your goals with a running coach.
+Then with your custom training plan you can run or jog either on the streets by your home or at a lock park, if the weather permits.
+You can also jog in place in your home or on a home treadmill.
 Choose a pace that gets your heart rate up and maintain it throughout the duration.

 Climbing stairs: If you live in a multi-unit building, this is the perfect time to take the stairs!
 Even just one flight of stairs can turn into a great cardio exercise.
 Start at the bottom (or top) and step up them briskly.
 Aim for the same pace as a slow jog to get your heart rate up.
 Do several repetitions until you feel the burn in your muscles.